 The cafe is the perfect next step to the farmers’ markets.
 Partnering with 317 Main makes a lot of sense to me because we are both so passionate about good food.
 I found the folks in Yarmouth and surrounding communities have a keen appreciation of food that is thoughtfully prepared.
 They are also open to exploring new things.
 I can’t tell you how many people didn’t know what babka was but quickly became hooked on it!
 I’m very interested in community involvement so I’ll be asking for feedback along the way.
 For example, I have been sampling some of the locally roasted coffees.
 They are all so good but I’m having a hard time deciding what to do.
 You’ll have the ability to offer your feedback on your preference.
 That will help me decide which direction to go in.
 We’ll also have weekly musically-focused trivia contests with prizes and periodic performances from the faculty and students at 317 Main.

-What will you offer in the cafe?
+What do you offer in the cafe?

-My plans include offering an assortment of baked goods and special treats.
+We offer an assortment of baked goods and special treats.
 Those include scones, muffins, pastries, cookies, bars, whoopie pies, granola, jams, chutneys, crumb cake, donuts and babka.
 Plus I will add items that I couldn’t have at the farmers’ markets due to weather and temperature issues.
 Those items include cakes, cupcakes, custards, yogurt parfaits, local coffees, teas and other beverages.
 Things will continue to be seasonal taking full advantage of local farms and I’ll also be bringing new and different things to try.
 When we’re in full swing for the season you can expect a plethora of fruit pies just like last summer!
 We’ll also accommodate special cake and cupcake orders for celebrations.
 We will be partnering with other local vendors to feature their products.
 That includes local handmade bread, honey, yogurt and cheese.
 Eventually I would like to expand the menu into more savory items including pressed sandwiches, pot pies and other delicious comfort foods.
 Let’s just say there is a lot to look forward to!

 When will you be open?

-We’re going to start with a specific set schedule and change it as customer needs change.
 We’ll be open Monday through Friday from 8:00am-7:00pm.
 We anticipate eventually opening earlier for the morning rush folks and weekends too.